An Introduction to Solar Panel Systems

 - Third-generation solar cells are made from a range of new non silicon materials, such as conductive plastics.
 Some third-generation cells use plastic lenses or mirrors to concentrate sunlight on a small piece of high efficiency photovoltaic material.

 The high popularity of solar panel systems, both at a small scale (when used for household purposes) and at a big scale (solar power plants) is justified by its green and renewable nature.
 But there are some practical reasons that also stimulate the employment of these systems:

 - At a domestic level, they allow for a significant reduction of utility bills (solar energy is completely free), and even for the homeowner to be paid for using or selling the energy generated through a solar panel system (in the UK, that is possible tanks to the Feed-in Tariff).

 - At a big scale, governmental incentives and the enormous potential of solar industry encourages the creation and development of companies in the sector.

-Finally, we'd like to offer you a simple, quick, free and without obligations service that gives you the opportinity to compare different solar panel brands by just filling the form on the top right corner of this page.
+Finally, we'd like to offer you a simple, quick, free and without obligations service that gives you the opportunity to compare up to four different solar panel brands by just filling the form on the top right corner of this page.